 This recipe was inspired by my lemon simple syrup recipe, which tastes like a lemon Warhead candy.
 This one is also very lemon forward, thanks to the addition of both lemon juice and lemon zest.
 If you liked Lemon Heads candies, you’re going to love this syrup.
 It’s also used in my Bee’s Knees Mocktail, a zero-proof beverage that highlights the flavor of lemon and honey!
 Looking for more honey syrups?
 Try this version using lavender for a unique floral flavor!

-💕 why you’ll love this lemon honey simple syrup recipe
+why this lemon honey syrup recipe works:

 🍯 sweet & tangy.
 As a child of the 90’s, I am a diehard fan of the sweet and sour flavor combination.
 If you always ran to the sour candy section of the Sweet Factory candy shop in your local mall growing up, you’re going to love the tart flavor of this honey lemon syrup.